ollej/firefly-blutti/README.md

 - `TileCollider::Full` - Tile that player and monsters can't enter.
 - `TileCollider::Climbable` - Tiles that can be climbed, such as ladders.
+- `TileCollider::Collectable` - Tiles that can be collected and gives points.
 - `TileCollider::Star` - A collectable star that gives points.
 - `TileCollider::ExtraLife` - A powerup that gives an extra life.
 - `TileCollider::Exit` - Used to exit the level when enough stars are collected.